 This stamp is from New Zealand, a country where the seasons are opposite to the seasons in Canada and the United States.
 When we are having fun with snowballs, they are surfing.

-SPORTS, BIRDS, FLOWERS, SPACE CRAFT, ETC. Some people like to collect stamps that have pictures that are all of the same kind of thing.
+Some people like to collect stamps that have pictures that all pertain to the same subject.
 A collection of this kind is sometimes called a "topical collection" - birds are a "topic" - get it?

 These can be a lot of fun, and can also be done without costing much.